brianbrunner/hipache-zk/README.md

 ### 2. Configuring the server (config.json)

-dotCloud proxy2 uses a Redis server to manage its configuration (and to share its state across the multiple workers).
+dotCloud proxy2 uses either a Redis or ZooKeeper server (or both) to manage its configuration (and to share its state across the multiple workers).
 You can use the Redis server to change its configuration while it's running or simply check the health state of a backend.

     {
         "server": {